kuhlshop/Our-Mission-and-Guidelines/README.md

   Don’t see code as THE solution.
   Find the quickest solution—without sacrificing quality—until the market has been tested.

+- **All content must provide more value to the user** The goal of creating content is _not_ for the sake of creating content.
+  It must provide value to the end user.
+Whether that's education, entertainment or something else.
+  Increasing brand awareness and leads is the beneficial byproduct.

 ## Why the name KÜHL?

 My adopted father, Leonard Geen Kühl, had incredible work ethic, treated my mom exceptionally, and was the most caring father I could have every asked for.
 He became my father when I was 5, and sadly passed away when I was 10.
 He died during an open heart surgeory procedure.
 A procedure he only needed, because he had excerted so much effort trying to save my mom and I from drowning, that he blew a ventrical in his heart.
 I'm not exaggerating for effect.
 My dad literally died trying to save my mom